lbl-srg/ctrl-flow-dev/server/src/parser/README.md

 This extend element get added to the type store with the following path: `ExamplePackage.ExampleModel.__extend`.
 This is a purely internal reference that is not exposed in linkage schema (and is likely not necessary since input groups hold onto a reference to the `InputGroupExtend` reference).

-3. `parameter Example.Component component`
+3.  '''
+    parameter Example.Component component(
+    componentParam=5
+    )
+    '''

-This element gets added as type `Input` at the path `ExamplePackage.ExampleModel.component`
+This element gets added as type an element type `Input` at the path `ExamplePackage.ExampleModel.component`.
+This description also has a `componentParam=5`.
+This is unpacked as a modifier with an 'instance path' of `component.componentParam`.
+See the modifier section for more details.

-4. `parameter String id`
+4. `parameter String id = "An example assignment"`

-This element gets added to the type store as type `Input` at the path `ExamplePackage.ExampleModel.id`
+This element gets added to the type store as type `Input` at the path `ExamplePackage.ExampleModel.id`.
+The `Input` param 'value' gets assigned as a simple expression.

 #### Export Format